Secure Pastebin with Advanced Encryption

 dedpaste keys --list

-# Export your public key for sharing
+# Export your public key

 dedpaste keys --export